BZoennchen/Pages/_posts/2024-10-30-a-crisis-of-non-communication.md

 Science can use the truth/falsehood distinction to evaluate not only external hypotheses but also its own standards, research paradigms, and accepted theories.
 Another more familiar example is the media which reports on itself.

-Another important Luhmannian concept that is stronlgy connected to *re-entry* and orignated from Heinz von Foerster (1911--2002) and Margaret Mead (1901--1978) {% cite foerster:2003 %} is *second-order observation*.
+Another important Luhmannian concept that is strongly connected to *re-entry* and orignated from Heinz von Foerster (1911--2002) and Margaret Mead (1901--1978) {% cite foerster:2003 %} is *second-order observation*.
 *Second-order observation* is facilitated by re-entry, as it allows the scientific system to reintroduce its primary distinction, i.e. truth/falsehood, internally.
 It refers to observing observations rather than simply observing objects or phenomena directly.
 This concept is crucial for complex systems as it allows them to recognize and reflect on how they construct their own distinctions and interpretations.
 In science, second-order observation enables scientists to observe not only external phenomena but also the methods, theories, and interpretations of other scientists.
 This includes observing how truths are constructed within the scientific community and scrutinizing the frameworks, biases, and assumptions underlying those constructions.
 But it also includes how a specific scientist or science lab is being observerd.
-In this context, *reputation* is effectivly a measure of how a scientist is seen by other scientists.
+In this context, *reputation* is effectively a measure of how a scientist is seen by other scientists.
 It further reduces complexity by accumulating the observation of others.
 I do not have to read and carefully analyse every paper of a specific researcher to find out if his or her research is trustworthy, i.e. if it is good research under the truth/falshood code.
 In complex environments, *second-order observation* helps systems like science to deal with uncertainty and complexity.